Home Resources Condenser Mic vs. Dynamic Mic – Use Cases Considered

 Large-diaphragm microphones also tend to be used on stuff that requires a bit of a deeper response.

-Vocals, guitar or bass amps, drums, acoustic guitar, and some big brass instruments all come to mind.
+Vocals, guitar or bass amps, and big brass instruments all come to mind.

 In short, the resonance frequency of the diaphragm is lower in the LDC due to the diaphragm’s higher mass.